 If you plan to make some artisan-style loaves, your Dutch oven will be your secret weapon.
 A quality Dutch oven will lock in steam for a crispier crust, and it will help your loaf hold its shape while baking.
 Without a good Dutch oven, your loaves may likely fall flat and have a lackluster appearance.

-A lot of the recipes I’ve tried and will share on my blog require a 4-quart Dutch oven, which you can find on Amazon for about $30 to $50 depending on which brand you choose.
+A lot of the Dutch oven recipes I’ve shared on my blog require a 4-Quart Dutch Oven, which you can find on Amazon for about $30 to $50 depending on which brand you choose.
 I recommend Lodge’s Cast Iron Dutch oven since that one comes pre-seasoned, and it’s versatile enough to cook in the oven, on the grill, or even over a fire.
 I also have a Lodge 5-quart Dutch oven that cooks beautiful (albeit slightly flatter) loaves.

-I haven’t tried any enamel Dutch ovens or large casserole dishes with oven-safe lids, but if you decide to use those, make sure to check their temperature limit.
-Some dishes can’t handle the higher temperatures that certain recipes require.
+If you’re shopping for items for beginner bakers, make sure to check their temperature limit.
+Some enamel Dutch ovens or large casserole dishes can’t handle the higher temperatures that certain recipes require.

 For the longest time, I used the old-fashioned stretch and pinch method to separate my dough.
 While this method works to some extent, it squishes out a lot of the air bubbles that make your bread nice and fluffy.
 Furthermore, it’s hard to determine exactly how much dough you have to work with when everything is stretched and misshapen.